berick/Presentations/Evergreen-2022/elastic.md

-# Living the Life Elastic
+# Living the Life Elastic: A Report

 2022 Evergreen Online Conference